Special Use Airspace on FAA Sectional Charts

 Airspace where aircraft flight is subject to restrictions, but not entirely prohibited when pilots have permission.

-Restricted areas are designated to segregate or confine activities that are considered hazardous to nonparticipating aircraft.
+Restricted areas are designated to confine activities that are considered hazardous to nonparticipating aircraft.
 These areas may denote hazards such as: artillery firing, aerial gunnery, and guided missiles.
 There is a high volume of pilot training or unusual type of dangerous aerial activity.

 Regulations: